AdyGCode/SaaS-FED-Notes/2026/Session-12/slides-12-authentication/slides.md

 ---
 level: 2
 ---
+# Pest Testing Actions with Authentication

 ## Read a Topic Failure (Authenticated, Topic does not exist)

 ---
 level: 2
 ---
+# Pest Testing Actions with Authentication

 ## Create/Store a New Topic (Authenticated)